 - If you’d like to know how much your car accident claim is worth, view our FREE webinar, “How Much is Your Personal Injury Claim Worth.”
 This webinar will teach you how insurance companies view car accident claims, and what you should do before you negotiate with the adjuster.

 - Call our office at (703) 584-7277 and speak to one of our staff members about your case.
-Our client care specialists will get the details of your accident and schedule a time when you can speak with Brian Glass or Eli Kerby.
+Our client care specialists will get the details of your accident and schedule a time when you can speak with Brian Glass.

 - Browse our collection of articles, FAQs, and blog posts about personal injury cases.
 If you don’t see your question answered there, fill out a contact form on our website and tell us about your specific situation.

 The team at BenGlassLaw wants to help you get a fair result for your personal injury case so you can get back to living your life.
 Our main office is in Fairfax, VA, but we can meet with clients virtually or by phone anywhere in Virginia.